hphelion/documentation/cli.unix.2.reference.md

 ###Description
-Lists all the routers that are associated with the account.
+Lists all the routers associated with the account.
 The list begins with identifier and contains name, status, administrative state, and gateways.
-Optionally, you can filter the list by specifying name or ID.
+Optionally, filter the list by specifying name or ID.

 ###Examples
 List all routers: